MireilleBF/RIMELBook/what-about-architecture--design.md

 ![](/assets/Caching.png)Figure : Calls to first level cache

 when we try to fetch entity by identity key from the DbContext, the stateManager has an instance of IdentityMap, this class has basically a property which is a Dictionary that maps keys to entities, the entity is being fetched from there if already cached

+## Conclusion

+Our goal was to see to what extent can we  use static analysis to compare hibernate and Entity Framework, this was relatively easy or hard depending on various factors: the feature in question \(dialects vs caching\), the product \(entity framework vs hibernate\) ...

+In general it is extremely hard to extract feature related information from the code, a lot of the work is rather manual, but despite the difficulty we managed to find some fundamental differences between the framework